Adia Lab Causal Discovery Challenge - 1st Place Solution

 where the weight function $w$ derives from a gaussian kernel.

-Finally, each observational data with $p$ variables is transformed into a 3d tensor:
+Finally, each set of observational data with $p$ variables is transformed into a 3d tensor:

 - the first dimension has size $p \times (p-1)$ (the number of directed edges)